knative/docs/serving/using-a-custom-domain.md

 [...]
 ```

-Edit the file to replace `example.com` and `example.org` with the new domains
+2. Edit the file to replace `example.com` and `example.org` with the new domains that
 you wish to use and save your changes.
 In this example, we configure `mydomain.com` for all routes:

 ```yaml